Strawberry Shortcake Cupcakes

 - Fill the cupcakes: Using a sharp knife, cut a circle/hole into the center of the cupcake to create a little pocket about 1/2 inch deep.
 Place 1 teaspoon of strawberry filling inside and top with the piece of cupcake you removed to seal.
 See photos above.
 Repeat with all 12 cupcakes.
 You will have leftover filling to use in the whipped cream.

 - Make the strawberry whipped cream: In a large bowl, whip the cream, sugar, and vanilla extract together on high speed until stiff peaks begin to form, about 4-5 full minutes.
-Add the remainder of the strawberry filling and continue to beat for another 30 seconds.
+Add the remaining strawberry filling and continue to beat for another 30 seconds.
 Frost the cupcakes with the strawberry whipped cream.
 You may have some whipped cream leftover.
+Serve cupcakes chilled.

 What are you up to this weekend?
 I’m happy to announce that Jude got half of his stitches out.
 The vet found that the tumor we had removed on his hind leg was cancerous.
 There is a chance it may come back, but we are hopeful that it won’t.
 He is still recovering well!
 Next week, he will get the remainder of his stitches out.